-For all Dynamik sports hall floors in order to maintain the floors performance and to prolong its life you will need to give consideration to the information noted below in addition to adopting a strict cleaning regime.
-For sports floors other than those supplied and installed by Dynamik the below should be taken as general guidance and for specific details please follow the manufacturers instructions.
+In order to maintain the performance for all DYNAMIK sprung floor systems and to prolong the life of your sports floor you will need to give consideration to the information noted below in addition to adopting a strict cleaning regime.
+For sports floors other than those supplied and installed by DYNAMIK the below should be taken as general guidance and for specific details please follow the manufacturer’s instructions.

 Relative Humidity Levels

 The relative humidity (RH) levels should not exceed 65%, and should not drop below 35% at any time.
 If the RH levels fall outside of this range there may be excessive movement of the floor and resulting damage.

 Use of Equipment